EldonGabriel/eldongabriel.github.io/_posts/2026-03-20-sop-access-control-incident-nist-alignment-v1.2.1.md

 The root issue was traced to insufficient enforcement of least privilege and lack of automated controls governing file sharing.
 The resolution focused on implementing system-enforced restrictions such as default internal-only access and automated link expiration, aligned with NIST SP 800-53 AC-6 (Least Privilege).

-# 1.0 Access Control Incident Analysis & NIST Alignment
+# 1.0 AC Incident Analysis & NIST Alignment

 ## 1.1 Project Description